abinit/abinit/doc/installation.md

 # Installation notes for ABINIT

-This page provides an introduction to the installation of the ABINIT package and compilation of the executables.
+This page provides an introduction to the installation of the ABINIT package and the compilation of the executables.
-It indicates also how to test whether the installation/compilation was successfull.
+It also discusses how to test whether the installation/compilation was successful by running the internal test suite.
 Finally, it gives related complements for the developers.

 <!--